macro187/testrunner/readme.md

 Test assembly `.config` files don't work on Mono because of a [bug in Mono](https://bugzilla.xamarin.com/show_bug.cgi?id=15741).

-Test assembly `.config` files not supported on .NET Core because it doesn't support them by design.

 `<bindingRedirect>`s in test assembly `.config` files may not work.

-Broken on .NET Core.

 Requirements
 ============

-.NET Framework v4.6.1 or newer, or .NET Core 2.0 or newer, or Mono v5.0.0 or newer.
+Microsoft .NET Framework v4.6.1 (or newer) OR Mono v5.0.0 (or newer).

 NuGet Package